 - Solar security lights.
 Secure the perimeter of your property—or anywhere else—with high-quality solar security lights.
 They mount easily anywhere you might need some extra light.

 - Solar shed lights.
 Illuminate the areas around garages, boat docks, door entrances, construction sites and more with mountable solar shed lights.
 They’re a great accent feature and security safeguard rolled into one!

 Do solar lights stay on all night?

 No, not all solar lights stay on all night.
-Generic models you’ll find at the big-box stores claim to shine brightly all night after soaking up energy from a day of average sunlight, they never really perform like they’re supposed to.
-That means that you’ll often look out your windows at night only to see that your lights are shining dimly—if at all.
+Generic models you’ll find at the big-box stores claim to shine brightly all night after soaking up energy from a day of average sunlight, but they never really perform like they’re supposed to.
+You may look out your windows at night only to see that your lights are shining dimly—if at all.

 High-quality solar lights can shine brightly all night after an average day of sunlight.
 If they’re positioned in a clear area where they can soak up at least 10-12 hours of sunlight each day, they’ll illuminate your outdoor spaces all night long.